 The UAD Designation Identifies an Irrevocable Trust

-It designates that the trust is an irrevocable trust when the term “UAD” or sometimes “U/A” appears in a trust instrument.
-The designation tells an institution that the grantor and the trustee are two separate individuals, and that the trustee controls the assets that have been placed in the trust.
+A trust is designated as an irrevocable trust when the term “UAD” or sometimes “U/A” appears in the trust instrument.
+The designation tells an institution that the grantor and the trustee are two separate individuals and that the trustee controls the assets that have been placed in the trust.

 The trust instrument might read, “John Doe, Trustee of the Jane Doe Living Trust UAD 02/17/2018.”
 This tells a financial institution or other entity four things: